 Air travel was a more celebratory experience in this period: attendants served the passengers luxuries like Peking duck and Moutai baijiu, and on festival days, would perform song and dance routines to mark the holiday.
 At the end of the trip, passengers received “gift from the sky” souvenirs to share with their families, such as a packet of Panda brand cigarettes, foreign chocolates, and ham sausages.

-In the reform and opening-up period, being a flight attendant became a highly regarded profession.
+In the early years of the reform and opening-up, being a flight attendant became a highly regarded profession.
 A popular saying of the era was, “If you have a daughter, let her become a ‘girl in the sky.’”
 Zheng Jing, head of the Trade Union Office at China Eastern Airlines’ Zhejiang branch and a senior chief flight attendant, recalled in a 2018 interview with Zhejiang Daily that when she first became a flight attendant in the early 1990s, her monthly salary was 2,000 yuan—nearly ten times higher than the average income of 200 to 300 yuan at the time.

 Because the job had specific physique requirements, female flight attendants were perceived as tall, slim, beautiful young women—an image that was heavily reinforced by movies and TV shows.
 The 2003 Hong Kong drama Triumph in the Skies (《冲上云霄》) portrayed a glamorized version of the aviation industry through the love story of a stewardess and a pilot, inspiring many young fans to pursue careers in the industry.
 Then came the 2008 romantic comedy If You Are the One, directed by Feng Xiaogang.
 The film follows the love story of a middle-aged inventor and a young flight attendant, and was released to huge box office success and two subsequent sequels.